 “Things rough for rich boy, yeah right,” Ryan muttered as he stormed away.
 Wilbur turned to Fritz, bewildered.

 “I’m not – I’m protecting you.
 You have no idea why that guy’s so tightly wound.”

 Wilbur put his hands in his pockets.
 “If he’s so tightly wound, why’d you ask him to tag along?”

 “I was hoping a leave of absence would help your people skills, and a pat on the back from the CEO would cheer him up.”
 Fritz sighed and leaned against a display case.
 “Obviously, it hasn’t.
 His sister got taken by Skinnyman.”

 That got Wilbur to stop grinding his shoe.
 A lot of out-of-towners thought Skinnyman was an urban legend due to the lack of real information on the web, but locals knew better.
-Every few months, a handful of young adults would simply vanish, never to be seen again.
+Every few months, a handful of young adults – often but not usually anomalies – would simply vanish, plucked like ripe fruit.
 The disappearances had been going on for a while, since Wilbur was a kid.
 Whenever the cops squeezed perps for information, no one admitted to seeing anything, not even guys facing decades behind bars.

 “Damn.
 How was I supposed to know?”